lskatz/lyve-SET/README.md

     -asm      asmdir/         directory of assemblies.
 Copy or symlink the reference genome assembly to use it if it is not already in the raw reads directory

     SNP MATRIX OPTIONS
     --allowedFlanking  0               allowed flanking distance in bp.
 Nucleotides this close together cannot be considered as high-quality.
-Set to -1 to let SET determine this distance using snpDistribution.pl
     --min_alt_frac     0.75  The percent consensus that needs to be reached before a SNP is called.
 Otherwise, 'N' --min_coverage     10  Minimum coverage needed before a SNP is called.
-Otherwise, 'N'
+Otherwise, 'N' --rename-taxa      ''  A perl regex to rename taxa in the MSA.
+See set_processMsa.pl for details and examples.
+Use additional escapes for special characters, e.g. 's/\\..*//'

     SKIP CERTAIN STEPS
-    --noclean to not clean reads before mapping (faster, but you need to have clean reads to start with; removes the requirement for CG-Pipeline)
-    --nomatrix to not create an hqSNP matrix
-    --nomsa to not make a multiple sequence alignment --notrees to not make phylogenies
+    --nomask-phages                  Do not search for and mask phages in the reference genome --nomatrix                       Do not create an hqSNP matrix --nomsa                          Do not make a multiple sequence alignment --notrees                        Do not make phylogenies
+    OTHER SHORTCUTS
+    --fast                           Shorthand for --downsample --mapper snap --nomask-phages --sample-sites --downsample                     Downsample all reads to 50x.
+Approximated according to the ref genome assembly --sample-sites                   Randomly choose a genome and find SNPs in a quick and dirty way.
+Then on the SNP-calling stage, only interrogate those sites for SNPs for each genome (including the randomly-sampled genome).
     MODULES
     --mapper       smalt             Which mapper?
-Choices: smalt, snap --snpcaller    freebayes         Which SNP caller?
-Choices: freebayes, varscan SCHEDULER AND MULTITHREADING OPTIONS
+Choices: smalt, snap SCHEDULER AND MULTITHREADING OPTIONS
     --queue        all.q             The default queue to use.
-    --qsubxopts '-N lyve-set' extra options to pass to qsub.
-This is not sanitized; internal options might overwrite yours.
     --numnodes     20                maximum number of nodes
     --numcpus      1                 number of cpus
+    --qsubxopts    '-N lyve-set'     Extra options to pass to qsub.
+This is not sanitized; internal options might overwrite yours.
+    OTHER
+    --info         version           Display information about Lyve-SET.
+The only option right now is 'version' and it is turned on by default

 Run a test dataset
 ------------------